 If the you are convicted of a misdemeanor, you could face up to one year in jail and $1000 in fines.
 If the crime is charged as a felony, you could end up in prison for up to three years if you are convicted.
 As you can see, if you have been charged with resisting arrest in San Diego, it doesn’t matter whether the crime has been filed as a misdemeanor or felony, is is critical you work with a top criminal defense lawyer to fight these charges.
-In many cases, your Vista defense lawyer may be able to get felony charges reduced to a misdemeanor.
+In many cases, your criminal lawyer may be able to get felony charges reduced to a misdemeanor.

 The most common defense against these charges is the argument that officer wasn’t in the lawful performance of his duties.
 If the officer did not have probable cause to arrest you or was using excessive force, then he was not in the lawful performance of his duties and you were not committing a criminal act by resisting the arrest.
 In modern times, this is an increasingly successful defense since many arrests are filmed on cell phone or body cameras by a concerned member of the public who feels the police or sheriffs may be violating the law themselves.

-If you have been accused of resisting arrest and/or battery of a police officer, please call San Diego criminal defense attorney Peter M. Liss at (760) 643-4050 to schedule a free initial consultation to discuss your case.
+If you are charged with resisting arrest or any related crimes, such as evading the police, DUI, domestic violence, theft, assault, battery, etc., please call attorney Peter M. Liss at (760) 643-4050 to schedule a free initial consultation to discuss your case.